msguerra74/Automata-Prepros/README.md

 - Modify the information in `style.css`
 - Modify the Developer comment at the top of the `header.php` file with your information, or remove if not needed.
-- Modify any Google Web Fonts used in the `functions.php` file, or remove that line if none are used.
+- Modify any Google Web Fonts used in the `functions.php` file, or comment that line out if none are used.
 - Replace the `screenshot.png` file with a screenshot of your finished theme.
 - Create a favicon to upload into the WordPress theme customizer.
 - For Google Analytics, install a [Google Analytics plugin](https://wordpress.org/plugins/google-analytics-for-wordpress/).